Tools, Forms, Guidance, and Links for Wetland Delineators

 - National Wetland Plant List web page (NWPL) (Corps of Engineers)

 - For plants commonly found in WA, WSDOT uses simple codes instead of the full scientific name to record field data.
-A plant code list (pdf 291 kb) ( WSDOT 2012) in field notebook format provides the scientific and common names, origin, and the indicator status of based on the NWPL (June 2012).
+A plant code list (pdf 290 kb) (WSDOT 2014) provides the scientific and common names, origin, and the indicator status of based on the NWPL (Version 3.2).

-- WSDOT developed a corresponding auto-text macro for Microsoft Word (WSDOT 2012) that inserts the same information from the plant codes.
-Installation instructions, the plant codes and the macro file “Autotext_Plants.dotm” can be obtained from the public FTP server (or the WSDOT internal FTP server ).
+- WSDOT developed a corresponding auto-text macro for Microsoft Word (WSDOT 2014) that inserts the same information from the plant codes.
+Installation instructions, the plant codes and the macro file “Autotext_Plants.dotm” can be obtained from the public FTP server (or the WSDOT internal FTP server).

 - The Regional Supplements recommend using the methods described in Chapter 19 of the USDA NRCS Part 650 Engineering Field Handbook to determine if antecedent precipitation is normal.